 Yarrow is a long-stemmed plant which is a member of the sunflower family.
 It is grows freely in the wild regions throughout the temperate regions of the Northern Hemisphere.
-It can be easily recognized by its highly segmented leaves and the clusters of feather like white or lavender colored flowers at the top of the stalk.
+It is easy to recognize by its highly segmented leaves and the clusters of feather like white or lavender colored flowers at the top of the stalk.

 Below are the various popular uses of Yarrow Herb: